 Students may attend regular school classes in parallel if their knowledge of the Croatian language is sufficient to follow the class.
 In this case, they won’t be evaluated by grades.
 They will only be monitored in terms of socialization and language learning.

 After the preparatory classes finish, the school expert team checks the acquired language knowledge through a written and oral exam.
-They deliver results to the county government office who issues the “piscina potvrda o završenom programu pripremne nastave” (written proof of completion of the preparatory language teaching program).
+They deliver results to the county government office who issues the pisana potvrda o završenom programu pripremne nastave (written proof of completion of the preparatory language teaching program).

 After passing the test, a student can attend regular school classes.
 Those who didn’t pass the test must attend the preparatory classes once more.

-The documentation needed to enroll your child includes:
+The documentation you must provide to enroll your child in a Croatian school includes:

 - Health records

-- A translated, notarized and apostilled birth certificate (if foreign) or the rodni list (if Croatian-born)
+- Apostilled/legalized and officially translated birth certificate (if foreign) or rodni list (if Croatian-born)

 - Proof of citizenship, such as a foreign passport or domovnica (if Croatian)